-GC5 Competent Cells are chemically competent E. coli cells.
+GC5 Competent Cells are chemically competent E.coli cells.
 The cells are transformed by heat-shock methods.
 These competent cells are resistant to the lytic bacteriophages T1 and T5.

-GC5 Competent Cells are suitable for many molecular biology applications, like generating cDNA libraries from plasmid-based vectors or constructing gene banks.
+Value Efficiency GC5 Competent Cells are used for routine subcloning and other applications in which maximum transformation efficiency is not required.
+These cells are still very competent and give excellent results even for cloning experiments.
 Blue/white screening for recombinants can be performed by including X-gal and IPTG in the agar plates.

 The GC5 strain is sensitive to these common antibiotics: ampicillin, kanamycin, chloramphenicol and tetracycline.
-It is resistant to nalidixic acid.
+It is resistant to naladixic acid.